mahoney1/docs/commercialpaper-query-tutorial.md

  - Under 'Blockchain connections' select ` 'myfabric....mychannel....right-click...
 Instantiate Smart contract' `).
  - Supply `org.papernet.commercialpaper:instantiate` when prompted for 'what function to call'.

-4. In VSCode Explorer, choose File > Open Folder, and select the `contracts` folder, by navigating to the $HOME/fabric-samples/commercial-paper/organization/magnetocorp directory.
-This must be your top-level project folder for this tutorial.
+4. In VSCode Explorer, choose File > Open Folder, and select the `contracts` folder, by navigating to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp` directory.
+The `contracts` folder must be your top-level project folder in VSCode.

-This is the basis from which this tutorial will proceed.
+Completion of the pre-reqs, is the basis from which this tutorial will proceed.

 A new clean Fabric and ledger is now available - from here, we will create a more detailed transaction Commercial Paper history, as part of our tutorial.